 RESET is especially suitable for those who report a history of adverse childhood experiences or may be demonstrating severe and/or treatment resistant post trauma reactivity, depression, anxiety, or other comorbid psychological conditions.

-Pre-and post-measures from previous RESET groups have illustrated that participants experience a significant reduction (up to 30%) in PTSD symptoms.
-As well, following the RESET program, over 65% of clients no longer met the diagnostic criteria for PTSD.
+Pre-and post-measures illustrate that participants have experienced a significant reduction (up to 30%) in PTSD symptoms.
+Further, following the RESET program, over 65% of our participants no longer met the diagnostic criteria for PTSD!

 Kells RESET + Program is an online, self paced program for those who have experienced trauma and can’t seem to move past.